 - Am I making choices out of love or obligation (fear)?

-- Am I devoting enough time, care, beauty, or money to what makes me independent and free?
+- Am I devoting enough time, care, or money to what leads to freedom and independence?

-- Am I giving myself enough love and time to focus on what brings me joy?
+- Am I giving myself enough love and time to focus on me and what brings me joy?

-- Am I investing enough in myself for the life I want to create?
+- Am I investing enough in myself for the life I want to experience?

 - Am I clear about the things I value the most in myself and my life?